xcrong/fsapi-template/README.md

 First, use `rye run rotate` to generate the log rotation configuration file.
 At the end of the generated file, you will see a crontab task for executing log rotation in user space.

+Generate log rotation files, and you can also specify the generated file name: `rye run rotate <name>` will generate `name.conf`.

 ```bash
 0 0 * * * /usr/sbin/logrotate /home/.../fsapi-template.conf
 ```

 Please edit with `crontab -e` and add the task you see.

+## 7. Others
+Before `git push`, it is best to run `rye lint && rye format` to improve and format any non-compliant parts of the code.

 # License
 [DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE](./LICENSE)